neilpeterson/tweet-factory-operator/README.md

 kubectl apply -f tweet-seattle.yaml
 ```

-Once the resource is created, the Tweet Sentiment operator runs a Helm chart the following items are created:
+Once the resource is created, the Tweet Sentiment operator runs a Helm chart and following items are created:

 - Azure Storage Queue - tweets to be processed are stored here
 - Azure Cosmos DB - sentiment results are stored here